-Investigations, Hearings and Appeals
+Investigations, hearings and appeals

 There are many components to a fair disciplinary or grievance process.
 If you’re not comfortable conducting investigations, hearings and appeals yourself, or are simply strapped for time, our seasoned HR specialists can offer on-site support to take the pressure off.